GiovanniDicanio/WinReg/README.md

 (e.g. a `DWORD` read from the registry) on success, or an instance of a `RegResult`-wrapped return code on error

+The difference between the **`RegKey`** and **`RegKeyUtf8`** classes is that `RegKey` uses **UTF-16** strings stored in `std::wstring` (as in previous versions of the library), while `RegKeyUtf8` uses **UTF-8** `std::string`s at its public interface, and converts internally between UTF-8 and UTF-16 at the Windows API boundary.

+Both `RegKey` and `RegKeyUtf8` shares the same code structure, as they are instantiations of the common `RegKeyT` class template, with different string types at the public interface.

-There are many member functions inside the `RegKey` class, that wrap several parts of the native C-interface Windows Registry API, in a convenient higher-level C++ way.
+There are many member functions inside the `RegKeyT` class template, that wrap several parts of the native C-interface Windows Registry API, in a convenient higher-level C++ way.

 For example, you can simply open a registry key and get registry values with C++ code like this: